Constitution and Working Organisational Model

-12.2 The remaining funds to be equally divided and returned to former members who were fully paid-up on the day of dissolution provided the amount is not less than £1.00 per member; otherwise, the residue shall be donated to a recognised charity determined by former members who were fully paid-up on the day of dissolution.
+12.2 After discharging all debts and liabilities the remaining assets of the Union, if any, shall be distributed equally between former members who were fully paid-up on the day of dissolution provided the amount is not less than £1.00 per member; otherwise the residue shall be donated to a recognised charity determined by former members who were fully paid-up on the day of dissolution.

 13.1 These rules may be amended by a two thirds majority of voting executive committee members, subsequently approved by a simple majority at the next AGM.